Kubernetes Service Discovery#

 A few words about server authentication.#

-Stork uses Fabric8 Kubernetes Client to access the Kubernetes resources, concretely the DefaultKubernetesClient
+Stork uses Fabric8 Kubernetes Client to access the Kubernetes resources, concretely the DefaultKubernetesClient implementation.

-file from your local machine and load the token for authenticating with the Kubernetes API server.
+It will try to read the ~/.kube/config file from your local machine and load the token for authenticating with the Kubernetes API server.

-If you are using the Stork Kubernetes discovery provider from inside a Pod, it loads ~/.kube/config
+If you are using the Stork Kubernetes discovery provider from inside a Pod, it loads ~/.kube/config from the container file system.

 This file is automatically mounted inside the Pod.

-The level of access (Roles) depends on the configured ServiceAccount
+The level of access (Roles) depends on the configured ServiceAccount.

 You can override this configuration if you want fine-grain control.